 This kind of cache tracking is virtually undetectable, so reliable prevention is very hard.
 Clearing your cache between each website you visit should work, as should turning off your cache altogether.

 These methods are arduous, however, and will negatively impact your browsing experience.
 The Firefox add-on Secret Agent prevents tracking by ETags, but, again, will likely increase your browser fingerprint (or because of the way it works, maybe not).
-For more information about the best VPN Providers of 2018 are, take a look at our best VPN 2018 guide.

 Now we start to get really scary.
 History stealing (also known as history snooping) exploits the web's design.
 It allows a website you visit to discover your past browsing history.

-See top VPN for 2018 guide, for a fuller explanation of how it works.
 The bad news is that this information can be combined with social network profiling to identify you.
 It is also almost impossible to prevent.

 The only good news here is that social network fingerprinting, while scarily effective, is not reliable.
-If you mask your IP address with a VPN (or Tor) then you will be a long way towards disassociating your real identity from your tracked web behavior.
+If you mask your IP address with a good VPN (or Tor) then you will be a long way towards disassociating your real identity from your tracked web behavior.

 Pioneered by Firefox, all modern browsers now support a host of extensions.
 Many of these aim to improve your privacy while surfing the internet.
 Here is a list of my favorites that I don’t think anyone should surf without: